albertattard/presentation-layered-jar/2020-08-18-presentation-remote-meetup.md

 .responsive[![Size required after a week FatJAR.png](assets/images/Size required after a week FatJAR.png)]

-(talk about: deleting older images is not a trivial task and requires some thought;
+(talk about deleting older images is not a trivial task and requires some thought;
 they might be needed for rollbacks or legal/auditing purposes)

 ---

 # The challenge

-- Our application comprise our code and its dependencies
+- Our application comprises our code and its dependencies

-- When new features are added, the dependencies are not neccessarly updated
+- When new features are added, the dependencies are not necessarily updated

 - One small change in the code, creates a new docker layer of about 16MB in size